IDAES/idaes-pse/docs/models/flash.rst

 has_pressure_change       True
 ========================= =================

-Finally, Flash units also have the follwing arguments which are passed to the Separator block for determining how to split to two-phase mixture.
+Finally, Flash units also have the following arguments which are passed to the Separator block for determining how to split to two-phase mixture.

 =================== =================
 Argument            Default Value